nashdl/SICP/1ch/exercises.md

 It would appear to me that the second example is more likely to be tail-recursive.
 But I'm not 100% sure of that.

 # Exercise 1.10
-	Looks to me like all of these will output 0? y would continue to be decremented until it was equal to 0 (last line of the method) However I could not get this to run in lazy scheme or mit scheme. :/
+	first reaction: Looks to me like all of these will output 0? y would continue to be decremented until it was equal to 0 (last line of the method)
+	- nope. wrong.

 	(define (f n) (A 0 n))
 	= 2n